sidd-kulk/redis-streams/README.md

-## Audit Service
+## redis-stream
-An Auditing service to test out Redis Streams.
+An service to test out Redis Streams.
+Uses Typescript and Express JS.

 ### Goals
 - Use Redis Streams to publish and subscribe messages.